 The purpose of a declaration is to prevent a person from travelling to, entering or remaining in Australia.

-Designated and declared persons, and designated entities, in respect of Ukraine are listed in the Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) List 2014 (the 2014 List).
+Designated and declared persons, and designated entities, in relation to Russia and Ukraine are listed in the Autonomous Sanctions (Designated and Declared Persons - Russia and Ukraine) List 2014 (the 2014 List).